func-i/webpack-angular/README.md

 To organize our code, we will be putting our code into modules.
 Each module will contain all the relevant routes, controllers, views and styles.

-Our tutorial will consume the fake API from http://jsonplaceholder.typicode.com
+Our tutorial will consume the fake API http://jsonplaceholder.typicode.com

 The first module we will create will consume the `/posts` endpoint.
 We will therefore create a `posts` module with the following structure: